There’s Nothing that a Wompom Cannot Do!

 Two Cheers for the Smartphone

-I recently bought my first smartphone.
-You might find it surprising that someone who works in the telecommunications industry and has an obvious interest in technology should be such a late adopter of this almost-ubiquitous technology.
-Let me explain.
 When I was young, I had a penknife that included a device for removing stones from a horse’s hoof.
 It also included a saw that could cut small branches off trees and a screwdriver designed for very large screws.
-I never once used any of these “features”, Read more [...]
+I never once used any of these “features”, yet the additional metalwork that they required meant that the penknife was constantly wearing holes in my pocket.

 Posted in Telecom Ramblings | Comments Off on Two Cheers for the Smartphone